smertini/android_studio_vless_vpn_client_source/README.md

 - Add configuration from Deeplink

-You can also test it absolutely free and see for yourself
+You can also test it absolutely free and see for yourself ➡️Telegram VPN BOT: @XVPNchat_bot
 I also provide assistance in publishing applications on Google Play.
-❗Telegram: @Tonyfill to purchase a project 💵
+‼️Telegram: @Tonyfill to purchase a project💵